-See recipes for homemade silver cleaner to clean the tarnish off your silver for less using natural ingredients and science.
+Here's a homemade silver cleaner recipe to clean the tarnish off your silver for less using natural ingredients and science.
 Just dip your silver in and see it shine.

 Cleaning silver with baking soda is one natural way to clean your silver.

 Of course, using baking soda as a silver cleaner works best if your silver just needs a touch up.